-The Office of the Procurement Ombudsman’s clauses in federal government procurement documents
+The Office of the Procurement Ombud’s clauses in federal government procurement documents

-Look for the Office of the Procurement Ombudsman’s clauses in federal government procurement documents
+Look for the Office of the Procurement Ombud’s clauses in federal government procurement documents

-Where to find the Office of the Procurement Ombudsman’s clauses
+Where to find the Office of the Procurement Ombud’s clauses

 You can find OPO’s clauses in solicitation documents, regret letters to unsuccessful bidders, and federal contracts.